jaclu/tmux-packet-loss/scripts/FILES.md

 - show_settings.sh - Can be called from the command line to inspect current settings
 - utils.sh - Common stuff
-- vers_check.sh - Does version comparaes, able to handle tmux mixture of numbers and letters

 All files can be run from the command-line